asingam2017/fa18-516-11/paper/paper.md

 Most of the applications have aspects like interacting with database, sending messages using Service-Oriented Architecture (*SOA*) and interfacing third-party components.
-Services cannot directly inter- act with the applications given they run in the containers which are not persistent.
+Services cannot directly interact with the applications given they run in the containers which are not persistent.
 Cloud Foundry uses service brokers in a decoupled fashion through which application developers can facilitate and use theservicesinapplications.
 Cloud Controller uses *NATS* based messaging system.